MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 ms.date: 09/16/2024
 ---

-# Use the Viva Glint Question Library to locate standard items
+# Find validated items in the Viva Glint Question Library

 Access the **Question Library** from the admin dashboard, in the **Survey** section.
 The Microsoft Viva Glint Question Library contains hundreds of questions and statements (we call them *items*) that can be included in your surveys.
 If you choose a template for a specific survey type, the questions and statements that best support the survey goal are prepopulated in the template.
 You can create and edit items from the Question Library, but Glint suggests using our standard questions as most are mapped to benchmarks.